Haufe-Lexware/wicked.haufe.io/doc/continuous-deployment.md

 In order to update the static configuration, you will have to perform the following steps using `docker-compose` against your Docker host (which runs your API Portal):

-1. `docker-compose -f docker-compose.deploy.yml build`: This will build the [static configuration image](docker-images.md), this is the same step as described in the [deployment guide](deploying-to-production.md).
+1. `docker-compose build`: This will build the [static configuration image](docker-images.md), this is the same step as described in the [deployment guide](deploying-to-production.md).
 You will need to set the `REPO_HOST`, `REPO_CREDS` and `REPO_PATH` environment variables correctly for this to work.
 Please note that the configuration is only build into the docker host, it is NOT pushed to a registry (and should not be either!)
-2. `docker-compose -f docker-compose.deploy.yml rm -fv portal-api-data-static`: This removes the previous static configuration container (which is mounted into the `portal-api` container)
+2. `docker-compose rm -fv portal-api-data-static`: This removes the previous static configuration container (which is mounted into the `portal-api` container)
-3. `docker-compose -f docker-compose.deploy.yml up -d --remove-orphans portal-api-data-static`: This creates and starts the configuration container so that it's available for the `portal-api` during the next step.
+3. `docker-compose up -d --remove-orphans portal-api-data-static`: This creates and starts the configuration container so that it's available for the `portal-api` during the next step.
 Note that this container immediately stops (the entrypoint is `/bin/true`), as it's a data only container.
-4. `docker-compose -f docker-compose.deploy.yml up -d --remove-orphans --force-recreate`: This restarts the API Portal using the new configuration container; as soon as this command has finished (plus a couple of seconds), your API Portal should be back up again.
+4. `docker-compose up -d --remove-orphans --force-recreate`: This restarts the API Portal using the new configuration container; as soon as this command has finished (plus a couple of seconds), your API Portal should be back up again.

 All `docker-compose` calls assume that you have set all the necessary environment variables as described in [deploying to production](deploying-to-production.md).